 Save Exit 29!

-The widening project originally called for the elimination of Exit 29, a left-hand exit from I-84 westbound to Route 10 in Southington.
+The Southington widening project originally called for the elimination of Exit 29, a left-hand exit from I-84 westbound to Route 10 in Southington.
 Eliminating the ramp bridge over the eastbound lanes would have simplified the widening operation.
-A groundswell of local support under the "Save Exit 29" caused the DOT to change its stance in late 1998, and now "Connecticut's most-loved exit" will stay open.
+A groundswell of local support under the "Save Exit 29" caused the DOT to change its stance in late 1998, and now "Connecticut's most-loved exit" stayed open.

 Exit 29, known to the state as SR 597, was to be the north end of a Route 10 freeway to New Haven.